rsksmart/devportal/README.md

 1. Do **not** use `git mv` to move/ rename the file
 2. Instead create a new file in the target location/ file path, and leave the previous one there.
-3. In the new file, copy all the contents from the previous file, add previous and new path url to `vercel.json`.
+3. In the new file, copy all the contents from the previous file, add previous and new path urls to `vercel.json`.

 **Why**: This is done because when a page is published at a certain URL, that URL may be linked to externally.